Supply Chain Environmental Responsibility Program

 The purpose of Patagonia’s Supply Chain Environmental Responsibility Program is to measure and reduce the environmental impacts of manufacturing Patagonia products and materials.
 We implement our program at supplier facilities all over the world and cover a broad range of impact areas, including environmental management systems, chemicals, water use, water emissions, energy use, greenhouse gases, other air emissions and waste.

 This program utilizes industry-wide tools, such as the Higg Index, and recognizes third-party certification programs, such as the bluesign® system, as ways that our suppliers can show how they are meeting Patagonia’s expectations.
 Beyond the program’s minimum requirements, suppliers are encouraged to demonstrate environmental excellence by implementing better and best practices, so we can recognize them as environmentally responsible supply chain partners.

 Where We Are

 Over the years, we have reduced environmental-related impacts in our supply chain as we learn more about our suppliers’ facilities and work with them on training and improvements where needed.
 For example, some supplier facilities now have wastewater treatment and air-emission treatment systems that go beyond what is legally required to meet Patagonia’s more stringent global requirements.
 Other facilities have eliminated hazardous chemicals and implemented safe chemical-management procedures.
-And some facilities are not able to meet Patagonia’s expectations, and are not approved to be Patagonia suppliers.
+And where facilities are not able to meet Patagonia’s expectations, they are not approved to be Patagonia suppliers.

 As our suppliers surpass our minimum requirements, we are focusing more on best practices, benchmarking and continuous improvement.
-We are currently working on a major initiative to meet Patagonia’s goal to be carbon neutral by 2025, including across our supply chain.
+We are currently working on a major initiative to meet Patagonia’s goal to be carbon-neutral by 2025, including across our supply chain.